ExpressVPN Review and Test Results

 ExpressVPN offers a good selection of servers from around the world.

 While I previously criticized ExpressVPN for the use of “virtual” server locations, they have since clarified all virtual locations on their website (where the physical location does not match the “virtual” location).
-For the record, I do not consider these “virtual server” locations to be of any benefit, but at least they aren’t hiding it anymore.
+While there are drawbacks to “virtual” server locations, these are generally only used for remote geographic regions, such as Bhutan or Sri Lanka.

 If you want to use IP addresses from remote regions of the world, ExpressVPN would be a decent choice.